AMWA-TV/ms-05-01/docs/Appendix A - Class ID Format.md

 A control class defined by the [Control framework](https://specs.amwa.tv/ms-05-02/) is called a _**standard class**_.
 The lineage key of a standard class contains no authority keys.

-Devices exposing vendor specific functionality would make use of non-standard classes in their device models.
+Devices use non-standard classes to model vendor specific functionality in their device models.

 An annotated [Example](#example) is given below.